sabertazimi/awesome-notes/programming/web/reactjs/reactjsBasicNotes.md

 If the array with the variables is empty, the hook doesn’t run when updating the component at all (only run when mounting), because it doesn’t have to watch any variables.

+Hoisting functions that don’t need props or state outside of component, and pull the ones that are used only by an effect inside of that effect.

 ```js
 // https://www.robinwieruch.de/react-hooks-fetch-data